 \section{Introduction}

-Astronomical observations~\cite{Perlmutter_1999, Planck2018} have indicated that our current universe is in a state of acceleration, progressing towards an asymptotically de Sitter future; in conformal time, such a universe contains a cosmological coordinate horizon, referred to henceforth as the ``Future Conformal Boundary'' (FCB).
+Astronomical observations~\cite{Perlmutter_1999, Planck2018} have indicated that our current universe is in a state of acceleration, progressing toward an asymptotically de Sitter future; in conformal time, such a universe contains a cosmological coordinate horizon, referred to henceforth as the ``future conformal boundary'' (FCB).
 Given that this so-called ``end of the universe'' occurs at a finite conformal time, the question thus arises as to what happens to physical quantities such as matter and radiation perturbations at the FCB itself and whether we can continue their development beyond this boundary.
 In fact, doing so has profound implications and consequences for the observational predictions made by perturbation theory, as demonstrated in previous work by several groups (\citet{Lasenby, Deaglan, Turok}).

-\citet{Lasenby} have shown that perturbation variables remain non-singular at the FCB, and we are able to unambiguously continue them through this boundary.
-The answer as to what happens to perturbations beyond the FCB lies in considering how they approach the next genuine singularity, the so-called ``Big Bang 2'' (BB2).
+\citet{Lasenby} have shown that perturbation variables remain nonsingular at the FCB, and we are able to unambiguously continue them through this boundary.
+The answer as to what happens to perturbations beyond the FCB lies in considering how they approach the next genuine singularity, the so-called ``big bang 2'' (BB2).
 Since conformal time forms a ``double cover'' of the solutions, we should demand reflecting boundary conditions.
 Alternatively, since we are working to linear order in this treatment, we must require that our modes be finite everywhere.
-Thus we may only consider modes which are either symmetric or antisymmetric about the FCB to be valid, such that at BB2 they match onto the non-singular series from the first big bang (BB1).
+Thus we may only consider modes which are either symmetric or antisymmetric about the FCB to be valid, such that at BB2 they match onto the nonsingular series from the first big bang (BB1).
 These symmetry conditions can also be interpreted as a ``reflecting boundary condition'' at the FCB, since conformal time forms a double cover of cosmic time.

-From these symmetry conditions, we arrive at having only a discrete set of comoving wavenumbers, $k$, such that the allowed modes undergo the correct number of cycles between BB1 and BB2.
-This is analogous to an infinite potential well in which boundary conditions lead to quantised solutions with a particular set of wavenumbers.
-This allowed set of wavenumbers has been analytically explored in \citet{Lasenby} for flat-$\Lambda$ radiation-dominated and matter-dominated universes and numerically found for a concordance $\Lambda$CDM universe in \citet{Deaglan}.
+From these symmetry conditions, we arrive at having only a discrete set of comoving wave numbers, $k$, such that the allowed modes undergo the correct number of cycles between BB1 and BB2.
+This is analogous to an infinite potential well in which boundary conditions lead to quantized solutions with a particular set of wave numbers.
+This allowed set of wave numbers has been analytically explored in \citet{Lasenby} for flat-$\Lambda$ radiation-dominated and matter-dominated universes and numerically found for a concordance $\Lambda$CDM universe in \citet{Deaglan}.